gvwilson/shuttleworth2014/questions.md

 Matthew Crawford once wrote, "Too often, the defenders of free markets forget that what we really want is free men."
-Similarly, I think that many advocates of open science data sometimes forget that it is just a means to an end.
+Similarly, I think that many advocates of open science, open data, and open source development sometimes forget that they just a means to an end.
 The real goal is to allow everyone, everywhere, to work together without hindrance.
-Openness is necessary for that, but not sufficient: people must have the skills to actually *do* open for it to be meaningful.
-Software Carpentry fosters openness by giving people what they need to implement it, and by explaining the ideas behind those tools, helps people understand why and how open is better.
+Openness is necessary for that, but not sufficient: people must have the skills to actually do it in order for it to be meaningful.

+Software Carpentry fosters openness by giving people what they need to be open.
+And by explaining the ideas behind those tools, it helps people understand why and how open is better.
 Once these ideas take hold, and once people see that they apply not just to research but also to teaching, I believe they will find ways to apply them in domains we haven't thought of and ways we can't yet imagine.

 7. Have you started implementation of the idea?